What does upgrading the MID mean?

-Benefits of the projects include:
+Benefits of the program on completion include:

-- modernised systems for three supply zones
+- modernised systems across all supply zones

 - reduced times between orders and delivery in modernised areas along with less shifting of orders